syncfusion-content/blazor-docs/blazor/numeric-textbox/how-to/customize-the-spin-buttons-up-and-down-arrow.md

+---
+layout: post
+title: How to Customize The Spin Buttons Up And Down Arrow in Blazor Numeric TextBox Component | Syncfusion
+description: Checkout and learn about Customize The Spin Buttons Up And Down Arrow in Blazor Numeric TextBox component of Syncfusion, and more details.
+platform: Blazor
+control: Numeric TextBox
+documentation: ug
+---

 # Customize the spin button’s up and down arrow

 This section explains how to change or customize spin up and down icons.
 You can customize spin button icons using `e-spin-up` and `e-spin-down`